 Article Processing Charges

 Cancer Studies accomplishes global open access.
-The journal, therefore, levies an affordable article-processing charge of $1495 Free* for each article accepted for publication.
+The journal, therefore, levies an affordable article-processing charge of $1495 for each article accepted for publication.

 Peer Review — High standard, rigorous peer review